nglmercer/TikTokLiveSpigotMultiLIVE/README.md

 Ever wanted to bring the excitement of TikTok Lives directly into Minecraft?
 With TikTokLiveSpigot, now you can!**Integrate your minecraft server with TikTok live in 10 seconds!**It is as simple as using> /tiktoklive connect MyTikTokUser

 What's next?
-Transform Tiktok events into Minecraft commands using configuration file
+Transform Tiktok events into Minecraft commands using[event configuration](https://github.com/jwdeveloper/TikTokLiveSpigot#events-configuration)

 <a href="https://www.youtube.com/watch?v=0KSN7dfi7PQ&t=32s&ab_channel=JW" align="right" target="blank" >